The Battle of Britain

 It really was my intention to minimise accounts and details of British military aviation history.
 So many far better people have produced vastly superior accounts.
 However it soon became apparent a bit more work was needed to provide a more balanced picture for this ‘Guide’.
-It also quickly emerged that the ‘Battle of Britain’ surely has to be the singular event to be awarded the ‘Most Significant Aviation Episode’ in our aviation history?
-And for that matter our national history.
+It also quickly emerged that the ‘Battle of Britain’ surely has been the singular event to be awarded the ‘Most Significant Aviation Episode’ in our aviation history?
+And for that matter our national history, ranking alongside Nelson at Trafalgar.
 Winston Churchill is reckoned to be spot on when he told the British public that never had so many owed so much to so few.
 Or was he?
 For example, and for at least three years, the bombing campaign against enemy targets was the only method available for hitting the German 'war machine' and especially the homeland of Germany itself.
 And the sacrifices by so many in that campaign far eclipse the short 'Battle of Britain' episode.

 A REMARKABLY SMALL AMOUNT?

 Just 2917 airmen fought this battle – or so it is claimed.
 Needless to say the official history is an utter disgrace and we should, as a nation, feel thoroughly ashamed by the ‘official’ accounts - which are just worthless propaganda at best.
 Basically a bunch of falsehoods, even downright lies, bearing almost no relationship to the truth.
 The truth being that tens of thousands of people each made a vital contribution to support every airman .
 What is more, I am certain that every single pilot and crew member was very aware of this.
 All aircrew are aware of the vast ‘supply chain’ which needs to be in existence, and be very effective, just to get them off the ground.
 Beyond that goes the very long line stretching to Ministry officials, manufacturing and certainly not least obviously, the initial designers.